beyzaispiir/INDE577_Final_Project/Supervised_Learning/Random Forests/README.md

 This project implements a Random Forest Classifier to predict whether a tumor is malignant or benign based on the Breast Cancer dataset from Scikit-learn.
 Random Forest is an ensemble learning technique that combines multiple decision trees to improve prediction accuracy and reduce overfitting.
-I used the same dataset across my Decision Tree, Neural Network, and Random Forest models to ensure consistency and fair comparison.
+I used the same dataset across my Decision Tree, KNN, and Random Forest models to ensure consistency and fair comparison.

 ---